RoiShabi/cpu-perf-docs/atomics.md

 jmp WHILE_LABEL
 ```

-The problem in this example, like the previous one, is that the operation of reading the lock's value, and setting it to true, are devided to 2 different operation.
+The problem in this example, like the previous one, is that the operation of reading the lock's value, and setting it to true, are divided to 2 different operation.
 Lets simulate an edge case (which is not so edgy) to demonstrate why this code is broken (for simplification, we ignore the reader's thread).

 |Timepoint|writer1 instruction|writer2 instruction|is_buffer_locked|
 |--|--|--|--|